 - 1. Discuss how they are responsible for their experiences in college. - 2.
 Describe ways they can create a successful experience in college. - 3.
 List, describe, and use specific methods to - a.
 Deal with changes in their personal and professional lives; - b.
 Improve the ability to recall information; - c.
 Read a textbook with improved focus and retention; - d.
 Prepare for and take tests successfully; - e.
-Take effective notes; - f.
+Take effective notes: - f.
 Listen, with comprehension, to a lecture; - g.
 Increase motivation and goal-setting skills; - h.
 Use your learning styles and multiple intelligences to best advantage; - i.
 Use your personality typology to best advantage; - j.
 Draw support, advice, and assistance from their peers; and - k.
 Develop a philosophy of career development. - 4.
 Learn and practice how to change inappropriate habits and behaviors. - 5.
 Locate and utilize a variety of library services and resource materials. - 6.
 Improve creative- and critical-thinking skills.

 It is a requirement of this class to acquire a plagiarism certificate and a degree plan to pass.
 If you do not submit both to your instructor by the end of the class, you will receive an F for the class.
 You will be given class time to complete both of these assignments.
-All FYIS students must take a computer proficiency exam during the semester.
-If a failing grade is achieved, enrollment into the basic computing course is mandatory.